 My sincere hope is that you look at my transparency around my finances and look to take steps to make your financial situation better.
 I truly believe that everyone can get their financial situation in order and can be successful with money.

 It doesn’t matter how much you make, it doesn’t matter how much you have currently.
-By taking steps each and every month to earn money, track what you’ve earned and spent, and adjusting to ensure you are spending money on things and experiences which make you happiest, and staying consistent, you will be on the road to wealth.
+By taking steps each and every month to earn money, track what you’ve earned and spent, and adjusting to ensure you are spending money on things and experiences that make you happiest, and staying consistent, you will be on the road to wealth.

 I see your success and I want to know how you did it because I want success.